 Her professional and research interests include scholarly communication, institutional repositories, and data stewardship.

 Kyung Kim earned a PhD in Library & Information Science at Rutgers University.
-Prior to joining the FSU Libraries as Science Reference Librarian, Kyung taught at the School of Library and Information Studies at FSU over nine years.
+Prior to joining the FSU Libraries as Business Librarian, Kyung taught at the School of Library and Information Studies at FSU over nine years.
 She also has a medical librarian background.

 Kirsten Kinsley is an Assessment Librarian at the Florida State University Libraries and a liaison with the Department of Psychology and College of Criminology and Criminal Justice.